if-not-nil/lung/README.md

     ```
     lung/a0.1 status -70: announcement not found
     ```
+### user announcement

-a user may want to change their ip, too. they would make a request to their parent server's friend server, encrypted and signed with a previously acquired friend key
+a user may want to change their id, too. they would make a request to their parent server's friend server

 -> jerma#server5 to s1's friend server:
 ```